lun0522/Notes/IntroToDatabase.md

 **((Fx ∪ Fy)+) = (F+)**

-In that case, when a record is inserted, we just have ti check Fx in X, and Fy in Y respectively, without a join.
+In that case, when a record is inserted, we just have to check Fx in X, and Fy in Y respectively, without a join.

 ###Boyce-Codd Normal Form (BCNF)